acisops/acis_anomaly_pages/source/stuck_status_bit.rst

 What is it?
 -----------

-SCS107 command fails to terminate a science run during bias creation.
+The science run fails to terminate when SCS-107 issues two stopScience commands during bias creation.

 When did it happen before?
 --------------------------

 Twice:

-* March 3, 2016: 2016:063:17:11, obsid 17719
+* March 3, 2016, 2016:063:17:11, obsid 17719
-* September 11, 2017:256:07:53, obsid 19931
+* September 11, 2017, 2017:256:07:53, obsid 19931

 Will it happen again?
 ---------------------

 It appears likely that the anomaly could occur again.

-How is this Anomaly Diagnosed?
+How is this anomaly diagnosed?
 ------------------------------

-* During a safe-mode transition, the 1STAT1ST ACIS status bit fails to set as expected, from Science Active (0 or RED) to Science Idle (1 or GREEN).
-The ACIS status bits are available on both the ACIS PMON web pages and the hardware web pages.
+* After the execution of SCS-107, the 1STAT1ST ACIS status bit fails to set as expected, from Science Active (0 or RED) to Science Idle (1 or GREEN).
+The ACIS status bits are available on both the ACIS hardware web pages and the PMON web pages where 1STAT1ST is the seventh digit in the Bilevels display.

-* This is indicates that the science process failed to terminate and exit when SCS-107 was run.
+* The 1STAT1ST status bit indicates that the science process failed to terminate and exit when SCS-107 was run.

 * All other indicators (ACIS voltages, input currents, power, temperatures, and SIM position) should indicate that the equipment has shut down as normal for an SCS-107 run, so the instrument is safe.
+Since SCS-107 issues a WSPOW00000 command that powers down the video boards and the FEPs, the input currents on the DPA side A and B should be:
+  - DPA side A, 1DPICACU < 0.6 A
+  - DPA side B, 1DPICBCU < 0.4 A

 What is the first response?
 ---------------------------

-The anomaly is most likely to be noted by ACIS ops during the first contact after a safe mode transition.
+The anomaly is most likely to be noted by ACIS ops during the first contact after an SCS-107 execution.
 It does not produce any automated alerts.

 We need to:

 * Send an e-mail to the ACIS team (including acisdude, Peter Ford, Bob Goeke, Mark Bautz, and Bev LaMarr) to alert them to the existence of the anomaly.
-* Send a notification to the Flight Directors including the time of the anomaly and the Obsid when it occurred.
-Paul Viens?  telecon briefing?
+* Notify the Chandra Operations team on the telecon after the SCS-107 execution was discovered.
+If not possible, send email to ``sot_yellow_alert`` describing the situation, including the time of the anomaly and the Obsid when it occured.
 * Prepare a CAP and submit it for review to capreview AT ipa DOT harvard DOT edu, and cc: acisdude.
 It will also be necessary to call the OC/CC to determine which number should be used for the CAP.

   This CAP will have the following steps:

-  - Confirm telemetry format is 1 or 2 and the most recent version of flight SW is running
+  - Confirm telemetry format is 1 or 2 and the most recent version of flight software is running
   - Warmboot the BEP and restart DEA housekeeping (|wmboot_hk|_)

-  There is a template CAP in ``acis_docs``: ``CAPXXXX_WMBOOT_HK``
+  There is a template CAP in ``acis_docs/CAPs``: ``CAPXXXX_WMBOOT_HK``

 .. raw:: html
     <br>